StackStorm/st2docs/docs/source/upgrade_notes.rst

   This provides for more flexible installation and loading of runner modules.
 To install a custom runner, user now just needs to install Python package which contains runner module into |st2|
-  virtual environment and run ``sudo st2ctl reload --register-runners`` command.
+  virtual environment and restart |st2| services (``sudo st2ctl restart``) or run ``sudo st2ctl reload --register-runners`` command.

+  Keep in mind that all the runners which are installed inside |st2| virtual environment are now automatically loaded and registered on each |st2| service start up.
+You only need to run ``sudo st2ctl reload --register-runners`` if you are using runner outside the service context or if you didn't restart the services.

   For examples: